 If you found this post helpful, please share it!
 Thank you!

-* Terms: Offer valid through January 17th, 2019 (11:59 p.m. local time).
+* Terms: Offer valid through February 10th, 2020 (11:59 p.m. local time).
 Valid only for photo books uploaded to and purchased through your own account.
-A 30% discount plus Free Shipping is applied toward your product total with no minimum order amount.
+A $30 discount is applied toward your product total with no minimum or maximum order amount.
 This offer is good for five uses, and cannot be used for digital purchases and "The Story of your DNA" books on 23andme or combined with volume discounts, custom orders, other promotional codes, gift cards, or used for adjustments on previous orders.